hasanhaja/ir-project/methodology/README.md

     - How does this feed into the training parts?
     - How is this different to the training steps in the previous projects?

+## ApolloScape

+- The dataloader should be different because of the difference in dataset structure.
+    - [This](https://capsulesbot.com/blog/2018/08/24/apolloscape-posenet-pytorch.html) resource is very informative and it requires [this](https://github.com/VainF/DeepLabV3Plus-Pytorch) script, which I think contains all the dataloading information.

 # Unknowns

 - Which part of the dataset needs to be used?